morinlab/lymphopedia/KRAS.md

 KRAS mutations are rare but occur in some cases of DLBCL.[@lohrDiscoveryPrioritizationSomatic2012] These often affect the most common KRAS hotspot sites that are mutated in other solid cancers (G12 and G13).

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL have been experimentally demonstrated to cause a gain of function (GOF).[@scheffzekRasRasGAPComplexStructural1997]

 ## Relevance tier by entity

 [[include:table1_KRAS.md]]